 Number of servers: 1731 | Server locations: 61 | IP addresses: N/A | Maximum devices supported: 6

 When it comes to security, NordVPN does it like no other.
 Its own ‘Double VPN’ technology encrypts data twice – in other words, it passes your data through two separate VPN servers to make things even more secure – while there are additional security extras such as encrypted chat, web proxy extensions and so on.

 NordVPN’s clients for both macOS and iOS are rather basic compared to others, but keeping things simple can be advantageous for novices.
-This provider is also P2P-friendly and has a strict zero logs policy, which makes it perfect for those seeking an ultra-secure and private experience.
-The performance was slightly above average in our testing, too.
+This provider is also P2P-friendly and has a seemingly strict ‘zero logs’ policy, but digging further into the latter, the firm’s session logging policy isn’t clear, which is a slight concern.
+Performance was slightly above average in our testing.